 What makes you different from other counselors in Asheville?

 I’ve worked with people from all walks of life in all sorts of circumstances.
-No matter your situation, it’s likely you’ll be able to draw on my seventeen years of experience.
+No matter your situation, it’s likely you’ll be able to draw on my eighteen years of experience.

 I come at my work from a service ethic.
 I choose to be a counselor because I believe that we do well when we do good for others.
 This means the work is always about serving your needs.